Pregnancy loss aftercare and advice

 We are sorry for your pregnancy loss.

-This leaflet will be given to you by hospital staff, to help you understand what can happen following your pregnancy loss.
-It explains the importance of looking after yourself both emotionally and physically, plus it gives advice on what will happen next depending on what type of miscarriage you have had.
-If after reading this leaflet you have any questions or concerns, please speak to a member of staff in the Early Pregnancy Assessment Unit (EPAU).
+This leaflet will help you understand what can happen following your pregnancy loss.
+It explains the importance of looking after yourself both emotionally and physically.
+It also gives advice on what will happen next, depending on what type of pregnancy loss you have had.

 How can counselling help me?

 Following a pregnancy loss there is no right way for you to feel emotionally.
 You may find your emotions are heightened following your loss.
 This is to be expected due to grieving the loss itself and needing time to process what has happened.
-The emotions you will be feeling will also be heavily affected by the sudden dropping of your hormone levels.
+The emotions you are feeling will also be heavily affected by the sudden dropping of your hormone levels.
 This may cause sudden tearfulness, and spells of headaches and fatigue (extreme tiredness).

 General advice for women following a miscarriage